 10. Ensure your business affairs are looked after

-If you own a business, you appoint a trusted person or persons, your attorney, to look after your business affairs when you are unable to deal with them yourself because you are away, are ill or injured.
+If you own a business, you appoint a payroll expert or trusted person or persons, your attorney, to look after your business affairs when you are unable to deal with them yourself because you are away, are ill or injured.
 Your business is protected as well as your personal affairs.

 With the guidance of our LPA team we can help you quickly and easily set-up your LPAs.

 “When my mother had a stroke, she lost the capacity to manage her financial affairs and take decisions about her health.
 I was so grateful that she had LPAs in place naming me as her representative so I could manage her affairs with ease and for her benefit.”